jamesocoder/myProjects/docker/vite_ts/README.md

 ## Multi-stage builds in Dockerfiles

 This project also demos how we can create lean Docker images by separating a Node app's build tools from its final server image (showcased in the [Dockerfile](./Dockerfile)).
 The only files the final server image needs are found in the `./dist` folder and a global installation of `http-server`.

-## How to run

-1. Install Docker
-2. Clone repo and open its directory up in a terminal
-3. Use `docker compose up -d`
-4. Navigate to `localhost:8080` in a browser to see the page served by the container
-5. In the browser's developer console, you'll see an Object output showing what environment variables Vite has injected into the app
-6. Stop and clean out the project's files with `docker compose down --rmi all`